percona/pmm-doc/docs/get-started/backup/index.md

 For MySQL databases, you can create and restore on-demand and scheduled physical backups.
 For MongoDB, you can create and restore physical, logical and Point-in-Time-Recovery (PITR) backups, both on-demand and scheduled.

-### Sharded cluster configurations
+### Sharded MongoDB cluster configurations
-PMM 2.38 added support for creating backups of sharded clusters.
+PMM 2.38 added support for creating backups of sharded MongoDB clusters.
 However, the restoring process is not handled end-to-end, and requires you to manually restore the artifacts using the CLI in Percona Backup for MongoDB.

 For information on restoring sharded backups, check the [PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/restore.html)